dzackgarza/Notes/Talks/Integration Workshop/Notes.md

     $$
     This is the first and most basic way to compute such an integral.

+- Complex Antiderivative

+  - Defined like a potential function in vector calculus, a function $\phi: $

 - Note - there are also complex antiderivatives and a fundamental theorem of Calculus (much like on $\R$), but the problem is that many basic functions fail to have antiderivatives!

 - Residue